ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ftbs-rats-msg-wrap.md

 The CMW array format is defined in {{fig-cddl-array}}.
 (To improve clarity, the `Content-Type` ABNF is defined separately in {{rfc9193-abnf}}.)

+The CDDL generic `JC<>` is used where there is a variance between CBOR and JSON.
+The first argument is the CDDL for JSON and the second is the CDDL for CBOR.

 ~~~ cddl
 {::include cddl/cmw-array.cddl}
 ~~~
 {: #fig-cddl-array artwork-align="left"
    title="CDDL definition of the Array format"}

-It is composed of two members:
+It is composed of three members:

 {: vspace="0"}